The-Academic-Observatory/observatory-platform/CONTRIBUTING.md

 ```

 ### 3.1.
 Unit test location
-Where to put the unit tests:
+* Test datasets should be kept in the `observatory-platform/fixtures` folder, which are stored in [Git LFS](https://git-lfs.github.com/).
+* The Python unittest framework looks for files named test*.py, so make sure to put "test_" at the start of your test
+filename.
+For example, the unit tests for the file `gc_utils.py` are contained in the file called `test_gc_utils.py`.

+#### 3.1.1 Observatory Platform
-* The unit tests should be kept in the folder called `tests` at the root level of the project.
+The unit tests should be kept in the folder called `tests` at the root level of the project.
 The `tests` directory
 mimics the folder structure of the `observatory_platform` Python package folder.
 For example, as illustrated in the
 figure below, the tests for the code in the file `observatory-platform/observatory_platform/utils/gc_utils.py` are
 contained in the file `observatory-platform/tests/observatory_platform/utils/test_gc_utils.py`.
-* Test datasets should be kept in the `observatory-platform/fixtures` folder, which are stored in [Git LFS](https://git-lfs.github.com/).
-* The Python unittest framework looks for files named test*.py, so make sure to put "test_" at the start of your test
-filename.
-For example, the unit tests for the file `gc_utils.py` are contained in the file called `test_gc_utils.py`.

 An example of project and test directory structure:
 ```bash